Use of merola.org

 Student ConneXion Program: We collect this data to determine if you are eligible for the Student ConneXion program.
 The data is kept in a secure facility and only used to determine eligibility and standing.
 The data is not shared with anyone outside of Merola and only on a "need to know" basis.
 The information is destroyed after two years.
 This data is also available to members and ex-members of the program through a Subject Access Request.

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
-Only employees who need the information to perform a specific job (for example, accounting or membership) are granted access to personally identifiable information.
+Only certain staff and board members who need the information to perform a specific job (for example, accounting or membership) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.

 We request information from you on our order form.
 To buy tickets from our ticket vendor, you must provide contact information (like name and shipping address) and financial information (like credit card number, expiration date).
 This information is used for billing purposes and to fill your orders.
 If they have trouble processing an order, they will use this information to contact you.